JamieCzuy/Dockered_Django/README.md

 # Dockered_Django
-Boilerplate project for a Dockered Django development.
-Using Docker of Mac
+Boilerplate project for Dockered Django development.
+Using Docker of Mac.